Saberjahan/image_improve/README.md

 ## 🚀 Getting Started

+You need to have Node.js and Python installed on your system.

 You have two options to get the application up and running on your local machine:

 ### Option 1: The Automated Way (Recommended)